Dido-class cruiser

-The Bellona class (as well as four rebuilt Dido ships) were mainly intended as picket ships for amphibious warfare operations, in support of aircraft carriers of the Royal Navy and United States Navy in the Pacific.
-HMS Spartan was the only ship of the sub-class to be sunk, struck by a German Fritz X glide bomb while supporting the landings at Anzio.
-Two ships were to be modified to be command ships of aircraft carrier and cruiser groups intended for action against German battlecruisers.
-Originally these were Scylla and Charybdis of the third group but after the loss of Charybdis in 1943, Royalist of the fourth (Bellona) group was selected; these were also known as the Modified Dido.
+The Bellona class (as well as four rebuilt Didos) were mainly intended as picket ships for amphibious warfare operations in support of aircraft carriers of the Royal Navy and United States Navy in the Pacific.
+HMS Spartan was the only ship of the sub-class to be sunk, struck by a German Fritz X glide bomb while supporting the landings of the Battle of Anzio.
+Two ships were to be modified to be command ships of aircraft carrier and cruiser groups, intended for action against planned German battlecruisers.
+Originally these were to be Scylla and Charybdis of the third group, but the 1943 loss of Charybdis saw Royalist of the fourth (Bellona) group selected instead; these were also known as the Modified Dido.